 What can you do to calm someone with dementia down? – The answers are as unique as each individual person.
 But there are some general tips that I can give you.

-On thing to remember is that dementia does not JUST cause memory problems.
+On thing that family caregivers should know is that dementia does not JUST cause memory problems.
 The way someone thinks is also affected.
 Their reasoning and judgement are often one of the very first signs (along with some memory problems) that someone is suffering from some type of cognitive decline.

-Here are 9 very helpful tips that may help you and your senior loved one suffering from dementia to get through any moments of agitation.
+Here are 12 very helpful tips on the different ways that may help you and your senior loved one suffering from dementia to get through these moments of agitation.
+If you are caring for Alzheimer’s patients these may help as well.

 1. Keep Your Cool

 In other words – stay calm – don’t add to the stress.
-I know that can be very difficult at times so if you find that you are beginning to lose your temper – do your best to redirect to another topic or task.
-If possible, step away from the situation.
+I know that can be very difficult at times so if you find that you are beginning to lose your temper – it’s a good idea to take some deep breaths and do your best to redirect to another topic or task.
+If possible, step away from the situation and help them to step away as well.

 Talk to them in a positive manner.
 No matter what you do, it is important to remember to use a positive and calm manner when talking to your loved one.
 Don’t use negative words or phrases or a loud voice.
-Instead, talk to them in a loving way.
+Instead, talk to them in a loving way and give them a little time to respond.

 2. Check To Make Sure They Are Not In Pain

-It may also just be that they are not able to express to you that they are not comfortable so they end up expressing it via agitation and anger.
+It may also just be that they are not able to express to you that they are not comfortable or in pain so they end up expressing it via agitation and anger.

 Anxiety and agitation may be caused by a number of different medical conditions, medication interactions or by any circumstances that worsen the person’s ability to think.
 Ultimately, the person with dementia is biologically experiencing a profound loss of their ability to negotiate new information and stimulus.
 It is a direct result of the disease.Alzheimer’s Association